-To examine the effects of the fire on the seed bank, seed bank samples were collected in July 2022.
+To examine the effects of the fire on the seed bank, samples were collected in July 2022.
 In July 2022, approximately 200 grams of soil were obtained from the top 5 cm of soil at twelve random plots in either burned or unburned.
 A total of 24 soil seed bank samples were taken, placed in tins, transferred to the greenhouse, then sown in 28x22 cm seedling trays filled with Miracle Gro potting mix to 5 cm depth.
 An additional six trays were filled with unaltered potting mix which functioned as greenhouse controls to rule out contamination.
 Trays were randomly placed in the greenhouse at ambient temperature and humidity which was measured continuously with a Govee probe (Shenzhen Intellirocks Tech Co.
 Ltd. - China) - the probe continuously measures temperature, percent relative humidity, dew point, and vapor-pressure-deficit.
 As seedlings emerged, they were identified to genera, recorded, and removed.
 The seedlings that could not be identified were re-potted until identifiable following Price et al. (2010).
 Each month the trays were rotated in random order to equalize growing conditions.
 In December of 2022, the soil sample trays were placed outside to simulate winter conditions and cold stratify seeds in the seed bank over the next spring.

 A modified seed extraction method from the second soil sample was added in 2023 following Price et al. (2010) Abella et al. (2013); and Chiquoine and Abella (2018).
 These authors identify that both methods - seed extraction and seed germination - can provide insight into the potential vegetation community, but a combination of the two provides a more robust estimate of the state of the seed bank.
 There are drawbacks to both practices, with seedling emergence being time consuming and can give an over-exaggerated count of germinable seeds in the seed bank, especially because these seeds are grown in ideal conditions free from competition.
 Likewise, seed extraction can over-exaggerate the number of viable seeds within the seed bank and is more labor intensive than seedling emergence.
 A second set of soil seed bank samples were collected in January of 2023 following the same protocol as the first set.
 This time, however, two samples were taken from each plot and a total of 76 samples were collected from 36 plots on Round bald.
 These samples were placed in the fridge at 4 °C until March 2023.
 In March, these samples were removed from the fridge and placed in the greenhouse to thaw and dry.
 After one half of the samples were sifted through 4000-micron mesh and then sifted through with jeweler’s forceps to locate and count seeds - a total of 34 samples underwent seed extraction.
 Another 36 samples were placed in one half of 25x50 cm seedling trays divided down the center, such that each sample was in a 25x25 cm area and a depth of 5 cm.
 To accommodate for space in the greenhouse a total of 15 burned, 15 unburned, and 6 controls samples were sown into eighteen 25x50 cm seedling trays such that one half contained a sample that was burned, and the other half had a sample that was unburned.